 It’s understandable that some expenses may slip your mind when creating a budget.
 The typical person probably has dozens of things they are paying for in a given month.
 But these sneaky forgotten expenses can wreak havoc on your budget and prevent you from reaching your financial goals.

 That’s why it’s important to pay close attention to your spending so you can adjust your budget as needed.
-These are some of the reasons that it’s important to budget for forgotten expenses:
+These are some of the reasons why it’s important to budget for forgotten expenses:

 • Creating a successful budget requires knowing what you spend each month.

-• If you forget to add an expense and run out of funds to pay for it, you may end up pulling funds away from your savings goals to cover it.
+• If you forget to add an expense and run out of funds to pay for it, you may end up pulling funds out of your savings account and sacrificing future goals to cover it.

 • If you really overspend due to forgotten expenses, you may have to turn to high-interest credit card debt to make ends meet.